jbostoen/iTop-custom-extensions/readme.txt

 ********************************************************
-* Class: Change (ITIL-based) - don't automatically add impacted CI's
+* Class: Change (ITIL-based) - don't automatically add impacted CIs
 ********************************************************

-While it might be beneficial to see all issues which might have impacted a CI by looking at the CI's tickets, it makes the Change's related CI's tab full of irrelevant 'computed' CI's.
+While it might be beneficial to see all issues which might have impacted a CI by looking at the its tickets, it makes the Change's related CIs tab full of irrelevant 'computed' CIs.

 Say you add a firewall rule to open up a new port for one specific application.
-On adding the firewall rule, iTop adds all related applications to the related CI's tab.
+On adding the firewall rule, iTop adds all related applications to the related CIs tab.
 While it's good to have an Impact Analysis tab, this behavior makes the actual change more obscure.